example42/psick/docs/vagrant.md

 (*) The breed string defined for each box is passed during Vagrant provisioning for the local installation of Puppet (where needed) to the script ```vagrant/bin/vagrant-setup.sh```.

 You may want to edit this script to add support for new breeds (if VMs of not listed Vagrant boxes (note that the above list is a subset of the current ones).

+### Customising the Vagrantfile and the relevant scripts

+Even if just by editing the ```config.yaml``` file you should be able to manage most of the common use cases, you may need to customise the ```Vagrantfile``` of an environment.

+Here you have full freedom, just notice that when changing it you may break some of the ```config.yaml``` functionality, and that the scripts used during provisioning or in Vagrant related activities are under ```vagrant/bin/``` and you might need to edit them too.

 ## Prerequisites: